 - have a completely gluten-free house and don’t want to contaminate it with regular flour

 …I’ve still got you covered.
 Check out my gluten-free sourdough cracker recipe and make these with the 100% gluten-free starter from the bottom of that post.
+You can use that to make these sourdough almond flour waffles.

 In the recipe card I’ve linked to some of the products from my affiliate partners that I like to use.
 Purchasing through these links won’t cost you anything extra.
 Thanks!